ddev/ddev/docs/users/providers/provider-introduction.md

 Each provider recipe is a file named `<provider>.yaml` and consists of several mostly-optional stanzas:

 * `environment_variables`: Environment variables will be created in the web container for each of these during pull or push operations.
 They're used to provide context (project id, environment name, etc.) for each of the other stanzas.
-* `db_pull_command`: A script that determines how ddev should pull a database.
+* `db_pull_command`: A script that determines how ddev should obtain a database.
 It's job is to create a gzipped database dump in /var/www/html/.ddev/.downloads/db.sql.gz.
 This is optional; if nothing has to be done to obtain the database dump, this step can be omitted.
 * `db_import_command`: (optional) A script that imports the downloaded database.
 This is for advanced usages like multiple databases.
 The default behavior only imports a single database into the `db` database.
 The [localfile example](https://github.com/drud/ddev/blob/master/pkg/ddevapp/dotddev_assets/providers/localfile.yaml.example) uses this technique.
 * `files_pull_command`: A script that determines how ddev can get user-generated files from upstream.
 Its job is to copy the files from upstream to  /var/www/html/.ddev/.downloads/files.
 This is optional; if nothing has to be done to obtain the files, this step can be omitted.
 * `files_import_command`: (optional) A script that imports the downloaded files.
 There are a number of situations where it's just messy to push a directory of files around, and one can just put it directly where it's needed.
 The [localfile example](https://github.com/drud/ddev/blob/master/pkg/ddevapp/dotddev_assets/providers/localfile.yaml.example) uses this technique.